marshall-strong/pexels-photo-search-react/MARSHALL_README_TEMPLATE.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated**!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue.

-Don't forget to give the project a star!
-Thanks again!
+If you found this project helpful, don't forget to give it a star!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)